tarantool/doc/doc/reference/reference_lua/box_space.rst

         previous operations in a multi-operation update have already been applied.
 In other words, it is always safe to merge multiple ``update`` invocations into a single invocation, with no change in semantics.

+        Tarantool does nothing if a tuple with the specified primary key is not found.

         Possible operators are: